Zeitouna/Tech-Blog/README.md

 WHEN I am idle on the site for more than a set time THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments
 ```

-# Demo

-See the app deployed on Heroku [here](https://pacific-refuge-98850.herokuapp.com/).

 # Contact